awesome-cdk/cdk-userpool-user/README.md

+# Provisioning Cognito users using AWS CDK

-# Create users inside a Cognito UserPool using AWS CDK
+Easily add/create users inside a Cognito UserPool during infrastructure provisioning using AWS CDK.

+The most common use case is for provisioning the "first admin" within your platform, who can later create other admins using UI.
+Another use case is if your application is for private use and you don't want to invest time in implementing a full user registration UI.

 ### Usage